ogrisel/codemaker/README.rst

 codemaker
 =========

-Python utilities based on theano_ and pynnet_ and scikitis.learn_ to learn vector encoders that map vector data to either:
+Python utilities based on theano_ and pynnet_ and scikits.learn_ to learn vector encoders that map vector data to either:

   - dense codes in low dimensional space, useful for semantic mapping and